The Platform / Domains / Software Lifecycle

 Continuous

-Asset-discovery scan, classification against approved catalog, vendor risk assessment, remediation routing: sanction, replace, or remove.
+Existing telemetry and SaaS discovery signals, classification against the approved catalog, vendor risk assessment, and remediation routing: sanction, replace, or remove.

 ServiceNow meters Now Assist in assist units.
 Microsoft meters Copilot in prompts.
 Salesforce meters Einstein in conversations.
 Every major SaaS vendor is shipping AI as a consumption line item, a metering primitive that traditional SAM tooling was never designed to track, attribute, or govern.